Pork Chops with Apricot Sauce

 - 2 very large pork loin sirloin chops (see notes)

 - salt and fresh ground black pepper for seasoning pork chops

 - 2 T Dijon mustard

 Use 4 small bone-in pork chops if you prefer; don’t use ultra-thick chops for this recipe.
 I used Sugar-Free Apricot Preserves (affiliate link).
-If you don’t want to use preserve with Splenda, pick a brand that’s the lowest in sugar you can find.
+If you don’t want to use preserves with Splenda, pick a brand that’s the lowest in sugar you can find.
 I used homemade chicken stock, but you could use canned chicken broth.

 The recipe was adapted slightly from Pork Chops with Apricot Sauce found on Forks.Ca.

 Amount Per Serving: Calories: 191Total Fat: 15gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 54mgSodium: 495mgCarbohydrates: 11gFiber: 1gSugar: .2gProtein: 18g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.